 On July 2, 2008, the Lobbyists Registration Act was renamed the Lobbying Act.
-Changes also came into effect, which required that Brock not only register people who engage in Federal lobbying on behalf of the University or seek Federal non-peer reviewed grants, but that it also registers specified oral and arranged communications with designated public office holders.
+Changes also came into effect, which required that Brock register employees who engage in federal lobbying on behalf of the University as well as specified oral and arranged communications with designated public office holders.

-Brock is registered under the Lobbying Act through its most senior officer, the President and Vice-Chancellor Dr. Jack Lightstone, who must register and list personnel within Brock who ‘lobby’ on behalf of the University.
+Brock is registered under the Lobbying Act through its most senior officer, the President and Vice-Chancellor, who must register and list personnel within Brock who lobby on behalf of the University.

 Full compliance is important in order to ensure the University’s lobbying efforts are lawful and to avoid penalty.

-Lobbying as defined by the Act is any oral and arranged communication with a designated public officer holder with respect to the following matters:
+Lobbying activity that must be reported through a monthly return is defined as any oral and arranged communication with a designated public officer holder with respect to the following:

 - The development of any legislative proposal by the Government of Canada or by a member of the Senate or the House of Commons

-- The introduction of any Bill or resolution in either House of Commons or the passage, defeat or amendment of any Bill or resolution that is before either House of Commons
+- The introduction of any Bill or resolution in either House of Parliament or the passage, defeat or amendment of any Bill or resolution that is before either House of Parliament

 - The making or amendment of any regulation

 - The development or amendment of any policy or program of the Government of Canada

 - The awarding of any non-peer reviewed grant, contribution or other financial benefit by or on behalf of Her Majesty in right of Canada

 The Lobbying Act creates a class of public office holder known as Designated Public Office Holders (DPOH) that includes: